As a Blogger, you’re finding your voice, exploring different areas that interest you, and, most importantly, sharing that journey with your followers.

 From setting up your profile to pointers on content, follow these comprehensive tips below to enrich your Instagram profile.

-Create a Business Account for your blog; you can either convert your personal account into one or create a new one.
+Create a Business Account for your blog; you can either convert your account into one or create a new one.
 Select a username that is the same as your blog’s or your own.

 If you have a logo for your blog, use that as your Profile Picture; if not, use a product or image in theme with your blog.
 Even a clear picture of yourself will do.

 Fill in the bio with an interesting snippet about your blog and yourself (using emojis is fine).
 If you have other profiles that you’d like to share, you can add a Linktree URL that combines them all in one place.

 You could also try out tools like Linkin.
 Bio, which shows grids of tappable images that lead to their respective blog posts.

 If you already have an established presence, apply for an Instagram verification.
 This helps users see you as a reliable account, creating a sense of authority in what you share.